Truck Accident Attorneys in OK

 - ∗∗Several others not mentioned due to their confidential nature

-∗Past Results do not guarantee future results.
+∗Past results do not guarantee future results.

 Helping You Prove Liability in Oklahoma

 A number of factors may contribute to large truck accidents.
-Some of these factors, such as fatigue, driver distraction, hunger, and drug or alcohol use, are within the truck driver's control.
+Some of these factors, such as fatigue, driver distraction, hunger, and drug or alcohol use, are within the semi truck driver's control.
 Other factors not directly within the driver's control may be the responsibility of the trucking company or the entity responsible for the truck maintenance or loading.

-Missing or broken safety equipment, shoddy maintenance, or botched repairs can cause a crash -- one the driver may have been unable to prevent.
+Missing or broken safety equipment, shoddy maintenance, or botched repairs can cause a crash - one the driver may have been unable to prevent.
 A shipping company may have overloaded the truck, or failed to evenly distribute the load for safety on the road.
 Dangerous road conditions and the actions of various third parties can also trigger serious truck accidents.

 Unlike other types of auto accidents, there may be multiple responsible parties in a truck accident claim.
 Potentially liable parties could include the following: